MOSES * EGYPT * SPAETH

 :: OvS's reply.
 How to trace Mystery Cults of Egypt - and Later Influence?
 As an introductory supplement the following books can be recommended - although they have no immediate sources about the beginning of the Masonic activities.
 Yet, the writer of the Moses series - with observed neutrality - suggesting the following books to be of recommendable quality:

-For instance, among older works of relevance is those by C.W.
+For instance, among older works of relevance are those by C.W.
 Leadbeater, the Theosophist.
 Related and connected information can be found in a book by Christopher McIntosh, i.e. "The Rosicrucians".

-Among English classics is "The Rosicrucian Enlightment" by the great researcher Frances A. Yates (Routhledge & Keagan Paul, London 1972); and "Who was Hiram Abiff" by J.S.M.
-Ward (Baskerville Press, London, no year)
+Among English classics is "The Rosicrucian Enlightenment" by the great researcher Frances A. Yates (Routhledge & Keagan Paul, London 1972); and "Who was Hiram Abiff" by J.S.M.
+Ward (Baskerville Press, London, 1925)

 Among later books or reprints, Leadbeater's "Freemasonry and its Ancient Rites" (Gramercy Books, New York) was published in 1998.
 "The Hiram Key" by Christopher Knight & Robert Lomas (Barnes & Noble, New York, 1996) should also be mentioned.
 In addition, allow me in this respect also to point to Ove von Spaeth's "The Secret Religion" (the vol. 4 of the series "Assassinating Moses").